IcedID virus removal guide

 What is IcedID?

-IcedID is high-risk trojan that poses a significant threat to your privacy, and financial and computer safety.
+IcedID (also known as Bokbot) is high-risk trojan that poses a significant threat to your privacy, and financial and computer safety.
 It is typically proliferated using another trojan called Emotet, which is often distributed using spam email campaigns.
 After successful system infiltration, IcedID performs various malicious actions to monitor browsing activity, steal personal information, and manipulate the system.

 This trojan firstly entered the scene in September 2017 and, initially, was designed to steal banking credentials.
 It sets up a local proxy and monitors browsing activity.
 When users visits a website of a certain bank, IcedID redirects them to a fake website with identical appearance.
 Unlike other similar trojans, however, IcedID does not simply redirect to an identical website with a different URL, it maintains the connection with the original website to display the original URL and SSL certificate.
 This often tricks users into believing that they are safe.
 Thus, they enter login credentials that are immediately saved to a Command & Control (C&C) server.
 In addition, IcedID controls the entire session and typically uses social engineering techniques to trick users into revealing transaction confirmation (authorization) details.
 Ultimately cyber criminals gain full access to victims' bank accounts.
 Therefore, since these criminals aim to generate as much revenue as possible, victims are highly likely to have funds stolen.
 Over the years, additional IcedID features have been implemented.
 It continually communicates with the C&C server and waits for commands to execute.
 This malware is capable of performing various tasks, such as sharing the computer screen, downloading and running apps, writing/reading/deleting registry keys, deleting files, gathering credentials of various email service applications, and executing commands (you can find the list of commands IcedID is capable of executing below).
 Therefore, IcedID might be used to inject additional viruses into the system.
 These trojans are often used to proliferate ransomware-type viruses which encrypt data.
 Furthermore, since IcedID is also capable of deleting files, the presence of this malware may lead to significant data loss.
 After gaining access to victims' email accounts, cyber criminals can cause privacy issues and steal identities.
 Regular users who lack knowledge of cyber security are likely to use an identical password for multiple accounts (most have just one email address, which they use when registering on various websites).
 Therefore, criminals can gain access to a number of personal accounts by using the identical passwords or misusing hijacked email accounts via the "Restore Password" function.
 Therefore, the presence of IcedID can lead to serious privacy issues, significant financial/data loss, and high-risk computer infections.